-Accept a VPC peering connection
+Accept or reject a VPC peering connection

 A VPC peering connection that's in the pending-acceptance

-state must
+state must be

-accept the request yourself.
+create and accept the request yourself.

 Do not accept VPC peering connections from unknown Amazon accounts.
 A malicious user may have sent you a VPC peering connection request to gain unauthorized network access to your VPC.
 This is known as peer phishing.
 You can safely reject unwanted VPC peering connection requests without any risk of the requester gaining access to any information about your Amazon account or your VPC.
-For more information, see Reject a VPC peering connection.
+For more information, see Accept or reject a VPC peering connection.
 You can also ignore the request and let it expire; by default, requests expire after 7 days.

-To accept a VPC peering connection
+To accept or reject a peering connection using the console

 Open the Amazon VPC console at https://console.amazonaws.cn/vpc/